Local Information: Highways (in progress)

 Emergencies (Out of hours) 01392 383329

-You can also report on-line any of the following faults for roads managed by Devon County Council directly to Highways Authority Maintenance site (to access their site and for online fault reporting and to gain a more in depth understanding of DCC maintenance and repair policy see the link below):
+You can also report on-line any of the following faults for roads managed by Devon County Council directly to Highways Authority Maintenance site.
+Report a fault on-line

 Faulty Street Light